bharathgowda1507/HackerRank/README.md

 # HackerRank
 HackerRank Programs
-This Repository Contains the Solutions to HackerRank Problems
+This Repository Contains the Solutions to HackerRank Problem Solving Questions